No products in the cart.

 The Best Potting Mix to Use

 Your purple foliage can grow in a standard potting mix that drains well.
 Yet, if your houseplant is in too heavy soil, it retains water, and the bulbs rot.
-So the best option is using lightweight soil with an optional slow-release fertilizer.
+So the best option is to use lightweight soil with an optional slow-release fertilizer.

 - One part potting mix with one part potting soil